christianb93/openstack-labs/roles/ovs_agent/README.md

 flat_networks - comma-separated list of flat networks that we provide ovs_bridge_mappings - OVS agent bridge mappings, like "physnet:br-phys".
 There needs to be one mapping for each network that we define

+For the following variables, defaults are defined:

+* ovs_tunnel_types - supported overlay network types

 Dependencies
 ------------